 We have a range of developmental and gifted and talented sports opportunities at our school.
-As a result, and through working with local clubs and coaches, our school are the 2015 Primary School Sports Association (PSSA) Tennis Knockout champions and were the 2014 PSSA AFL Knockout champions!
+As a result, and through working with local clubs and coaches, our school teams won the 2016 and 2015 Primary School Sports Association (PSSA) Tennis Knockouts and the 2014 PSSA AFL Knockout!

 We have physical activity programs for children from Kindergarten to Year 6, with a focus on fundamental movement skills.

 Sport and physical activity is a valued and accepted part of our school's curriculum, contributing to the development of the whole child.
 It provides a vehicle for social, physical, emotional and moral learning and is an important expression of our culture.

 The participation, enjoyment and skill development of our students is the corner-stone of the school sport/ physical activity program.
 All our students take part in this program.